glowkeeper/P3D/docs/labs/week4Session2.md

 Now, when you press _Play_, you should be able to use the keys, _w_ and _j_ to walk up the stairs.
 Walk off the roof of the container, and you should fall to the ground.

 Stop playback, as you are now going to put a door wall on the front of the container.
-Press the key, _alt_, and create a _New Shape_ from the ProBuilder window.
+Create a _New Shape_ from the ProBuilder window.
 Select a _Door_, with a width and height of 3 metres, and a door height and leg width of 0.5 metres.
 Hit _Build_, then _Transform_ the door so it is on the front of the container.
 Set the material and texture, so it matches those of the _Inside_ and _Outside_ walls.
 Finally, make the door a child of your container.
 Figure 3 shows how it might look.

 ![](./images/shippingContainerDoor.png)